Imagine this scenario:

 While the full impact of Brexit is still unfolding, we do know that the changes will result in net new regulations, customs, and import duties and will require merchants to set up unique VAT and EORI registrations for the UK.

-This is why it is important to adopt a UK-specific ecommerce fulfillment strategy if you’re selling heavily in that market (or plan to).
+This is why it is important to adopt a UK-specific ecommerce fulfilment strategy if you’re selling heavily in that market (or plan to).

-Working with an international fulfillment provider like ShipBob that has distribution centers in the UK ensures you’re still able to offer fast and affordable shipping to all countries in the UK to meet today’s consumer expectations and drive repeat business.
+Working with an international fulfilment provider like ShipBob that has distribution centres in the UK ensures you’re still able to offer fast and affordable shipping to all countries in the UK to meet today’s consumer expectations and drive repeat business.

 Harley Abrams, Operations Manager of SuperSpeed Golf, LLC